dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2163: Compulsory models stifle student creativity.
+### T2163: Compulsory attendance can stifle creativity and independent thinking.

 |Support|
 |---|